 An application is required for ALL financial aid programs.
 IMPORTANT: Financial aid for summer is very limited.
 Funds will be awarded based on demonstrated need until funds are exhausted.
-This may include Federal Work Study and Federal Perkins Loans.
+This may include Federal Work Study.
 See the sections below on Federal Pell Grant and Federal Direct Stafford Loan.

 Your application will be considered according to the date the application is COMPLETE in the Office of Financial Aid.
 If you received financial aid during the Academic Year at EIU, this application is all that is necessary for your summer aid to be processed.
 If you did not receive financial aid at EIU during the Academic Year, you must also complete the Free Application for Federal Student Aid (FAFSA), list EIU as one of the school choices to receive the results, and provide all federally required documentation, as well as provide any additional information requested by this office.

 If you were eligible to receive a Federal Pell Grant during the Academic Year you may have remaining eligibility for a Federal Pell Grant for summer.
 The amount you will receive for summer will depend upon your hours enrolled.

 If you were eligible to receive a Federal Direct Loan (subsidized/unsubsidized) during the Academic Year, and you did not borrow the maximum loan amount for your academic grade classification, you may be eligible to receive a Federal Direct Loan for summer.
 Or, if your academic grade class level increased at the end of Spring Semester, you may be eligible.
 YOU MUST ENROLL IN A MINIMUM OF 6 HOURS TO BE CONSIDERED FOR A DIRECT LOAN.